King Solomon Hicks

 King Solomon Hicks grew up in Harlem “around a lot of great musicians.”
 That certainly shows on HARLEM, an 11-song salute to those roots — and how the 24-year-old guitarist and singer has turned them into his own fierce and distinctive style over the years.

 The set, produced by multiple Grammy Award winner Kirk Yano (Miles Davis, Public Enemy, Mariah Carey), showcases Hicks as a writer, player and interpreter.
-Originals such as the roadhouse ready “421 South Main,” the gospel shuffle of “Have Mercy on Me” and the aching instrumental “Riverside Drive” rub musical elbows with staples such as “Every Day I Sing the Blues” and “It’s Alright,” a Latin-tinged take on Blood, Sweat & Tears’ “I Love You More Than You Will Ever Know,” a funked-up romp through Gary Wright’s “Love is Alive” and a searing rendition of Sonny Boy Williamson’s “Help me” that closes the album.
+Originals such as the roadhouse ready “421 South Main,” the gospel shuffle of “Have Mercy on Me” and the aching instrumental “Riverside Drive” rub musical elbows with staples such as “Every Day I Sing the Blues” and “It’s Alright,” a Latin-tinged take on Blood, Sweat & amp; Tears’ “I Love You More Than You Will Ever Know,” a funked-up romp through Gary Wright’s “Love is Alive” and a searing rendition of Sonny Boy Williamson’s “Help Me” that closes the album.

-Hicks also became a member of the Blues Foundation in Memphis and he has Judged the IBC’s in Memphis [International Blues Challenge]” along with being a supporter of young Blues Musicians and The Blues Foundation..
+Hicks also became a member of the Blues Foundation in Memphis and has judged the IBC’s in Memphis [International Blues Challenge]” along with being a supporter of young Blues Musicians and The Blues Foundation..
 He paid his own success forward by teaching music for the Children’s Aid Society and working with the Harlem Arts Alliance and the New York City Jazzmobile.

 Hicks certainly achieves that on HARLEM, and he’s planning on more for the future.
 As well-traveled as he is Hicks has a long list of places he hasn’t played yet that he intends to add to his itinerary.
 There are also more original songs he plans to release after future forays into the recording studio.